 Although their solo trips aren’t just for widows, I’ve met many widows (and widowers) when traveling with EF Go Ahead Tours.
 On my most recent trip with them, I was 1 of 7 widows in our group.
 It was incredibly meaningful to travel and bond with others who truly “got” my emotions (both highs and lows) while traveling without my husband.
 These connections have been extremely meaningful to me, and I’ve remained in touch with many of the amazing widows I’ve met on these trips.

 I wanted to take a moment to tell you why Widow University recommends EF Go Ahead Tours for solo travelers.
-It’s not just because we’ll receive a commission if you purchase a trip using a link on this page.
-Although commissions are a huge help in paying the operating expenses for our site, we recommend EF Go Ahead Tours because they’re a family-owned company committed to creating safe, authentic, life-changing travel experiences for solo travelers.
+We don’t receive any type of commission or financial support for this recommendation.
+We simply recommend EF Go Ahead Tours because they’re a family-owned company committed to creating safe, authentic, life-changing travel experiences.

 Widow University founder Laurie Rich shares some of her experiences about traveling in widowhood.